WLAN-Pi/developers/CONTRIBUTING.md

 - Respond to review feedback
 - Ensure CI checks pass before requesting review
 - Python repos include CodeQL scanning via `codeql-analysis.yml`.
 It runs on push, pull request, and on a weekly schedule.
 You do not need to configure it, but be aware that findings may be raised on your PR.
+- Every repo runs the shared lint gate (`lint.yml`): `shellcheck` over tracked shell scripts and `actionlint` over `.github/workflows/`.
+Keep both clean.
 - Create and link to related issues for history and context

 AI assistance is welcome.
 Just make sure you have reviewed and tested what you are submitting.
+Some repos carry an `AGENTS.md` with repo-specific guidance for AI agents; read it before letting an agent make changes.

 ### PR checklist